 The interaction in the community with Tom, Emma and other instructors is available 24/7 in our network.

-There will be weekly Zoom calls with Tom and/or Emma and at least one one live Q+A with the Sidney and Justine each.
+There will be weekly Zoom calls with Tom and/or Emma and at least one one live Q+A with each of our individual instructors.

 How much interaction will I have with the instructors and peers?